top of page

 Yo Kitamura has been awarded the 23rd Saito Hideo Memorial Fund Award.

-Yo Kitamura has been awarded the 23rd Saito Hideo Memorial Fund Award in the cello category.
+Yo Kitamura ç the 23rd Saito Hideo Memorial Fund Award in the cello category.
 In the conducting category, Gen Ota received the award, making both of them the youngest recipients in the history of the prize.

 Established in 2002 by the Sony Music Foundation, this award honors the legacy of the late Hideo Saito, a renowned cellist, conductor, and educator.
 It is presented to young cellists and conductors who have contributed to the development of music, art, and culture and are expected to achieve even greater success in the future.